More about this preview.

 Along with Jane Austen’s, Georgette Heyer’s are some of my favourite books.
-Like Jane, Georgette has some wonderfully witty lines, and my all time favourite, from ‘Devil’s Cub’ is “But then, you chose puce.”
-The context for this line is below.
+Like Jane, Georgette has some wonderfully witty lines, and my all time favourite, from ‘Devil’s Cub’ is “But then, you chose puce.” (see the context below).
 Thinking that Georgette and puce would make an interesting theme for this contest I was surprised to find, while researching, a website dedicated to mentions of “puce” in her books!
-Called The Puce Page!! (@http://www.georgette-heyer.com/puce.html it is part of the Georgette Heyer Fan Website) and the other snippets of dialogue are from here.
-My other surprising discovery was the many many colours that go under the name of “puce” (my reference here is Puce from Wikipedia @ http://simple.wikipedia.org/wiki/Puce#Tones_of_puce_colour_comparison_chart).
+Called The Puce Page!! (@http://www.georgette-heyer.com/puce.html it is part of the Georgette Heyer Fan Website) and the other snippets of dialogue are from there.
+My other surprising discovery was the many many colors that go under the name of “puce” (my reference here is Puce from Wikipedia @ http://simple.wikipedia.org/wiki/Puce#Tones_of_puce_colour_comparison_chart). © Su Schaefer 2012

-The full conversation that includes my favourite line:
+The full conversation that includes my favorite line: